Jesuits: Statistics

 As of 2012, the Jesuits formed the largest single religious order of priests and brothers in the Catholic Church.
 The Jesuits have experienced a decline in numbers in recent decades.
-As of 2020, the society had 14,839 members (10,721 priests and 4110 other Jesuits which includes brothers and scholastics).
-This represents a 59% percent decline since the Second Vatican Council (1965), when the society had a total membership of 36,038, of which 20,301 were priests.
+In 2022, the society had 14,439 members - 10,432 priests, 837 brothers, 2,587 scholastics, and 583 novices.
+This represents a 59% percent decline since the Second Vatican Council of 1965, when the society had a total membership of 36,038, of which 20,301 were priests.
 This decline is most pronounced in Europe and the Americas, with relatively modest membership gains occurring in Asia and Africa.

-According to Patrick Reilly of the National Catholic Register, there seems to be no "Pope Francis effect" in counteracting the fall of vocations among the Jesuits.
-Twenty-eight novices took first vows in the Jesuits in the United States and Haiti in 2019.
+In 2016, according to Patrick Reilly of the National Catholic Register, there seems to be no "Pope Francis effect" in counteracting the fall of vocations among the Jesuits.
+In 2019, twenty-eight novices took first vows in the Jesuits in the United States and Haiti.
 In September 2019, the superior general of the Jesuits, Arturo Sosa, estimated that by 2034 the number would decrease to about 10,000 Jesuits, with a much younger average age than in 2019, and with a shift away from Europe and into Latin America, Africa, and India.

-The society is divided into 83 provinces along with six independent regions and ten dependent regions.
-On 1 January 2007, members served in 112 nations on six continents with the largest number in India and the US.
-Their average age was 57.3 years: 63.4 years for priests, 29.9 years for scholastics, and 65.5 years for brothers.
+In 2008, their average age was 57.3 years: 63.4 years for priests, 29.9 years for scholastics, and 65.5 years for brothers.

-The current Superior General of the Jesuits is Arturo Sosa.
+The Superior General of the Jesuits is Arturo Sosa.
 The society is characterized by its ministries in the fields of missionary work, human rights, social justice and, most notably, higher education.
-It operates colleges and universities in various countries around the world and is particularly active in the Philippines and India.
-In the United States the Jesuits have historical ties to 27 colleges and universities and 61 high schools.
+It operates colleges and universities in countries around the world and is particularly active in the Philippines and India.
+In the United States, the Jesuits have historical ties to 27 colleges and universities and 61 high schools.
 The degree to which the Jesuits are involved in the administration of each institution varies.
-As of September 2018, 15 of the 27 Jesuit universities in the US had non-Jesuit lay presidents.
+In September 2018, 15 of the 27 Jesuit universities in the US had non-Jesuit lay presidents.

 According to a 2014 article in The Atlantic, "the number of Jesuit priests who are active in everyday operations at the schools isn't nearly as high as it once was".
 Worldwide it runs 322 secondary schools and 172 colleges and universities.
 A typical conception of the mission of a Jesuit school will often contain such concepts as proposing Christ as the model of human life, the pursuit of excellence in teaching and learning, lifelong spiritual and intellectual growth, and training men and women for others.